Blogs

 It was somewhere around 2016 when a couple of my friends wanted to buy a piece of land in Guatemala to start a queer community when I began to really feel something was very rampantly un-adressed in White spaces.
 This is not to say that I think white people should stay on their “own” land, if such a thing exists, but rather that I find we are tremendously at ease not considering our actions in the larger community properly.

-There is no absolute judgement from my part on overseas projects or travels in general, this world is way to wild to place imaginary boundaries on it and hold people behind them, I find that backwards.
-The world and ethnicities and migration is so much older and more murky and more messy than the contemporary rendering of issues of privilege and power and what belongs to whom can nicely put in a pie-chart.
+I have no absolute judgement from my part on overseas projects or travels in general, I believe that the world is way to wild to place imaginary boundaries on it and hold people behind them.
+The world and ethnicities and migration is so much older and more murky and more messy than the contemporary rendering of privilege and power and what belongs to whom can put in a pie-chart nicely.

 This is something that some of our colonial forebears have done to the entire planet as well, cutting up communities and kin alike with Papal lines on seafaring maps.
 So why continue that practice?